adamjarret/s3-publish/README.md

 Any additional arguments will be passed to the `ncu` command for each package.
 See [npm-check-updates](https://github.com/tjunnone/npm-check-updates) for available options.

 Note: `yarn ncu` does not check for updates to dependencies of the workspace itself.
-To check for these as well, use `npx` to run `ncu`:
+To check for these as well, use `ncu-ws`:

     # Check dependencies in all package.json files
-    npx ncu && yarn ncu
+    yarn ncu-ns && yarn ncu

     # Update versions in all package.json files
-    npx ncu -u && yarn ncu -u
+    yarn ncu-ns -u && yarn ncu -u

 ### `yarn bundle`